mdrewry/TrailTracker/README.md

 * Django, SQLite, HTML, CSS

 #### Description
-Record experiences of a hike.
-Add and view statistics for different hike entries.
-Add photos of the hikes and view the trails on Google Maps.
+* Record experiences of a hike.
+* Add and view statistics for different hike entries.
+* Add photos of the hikes and view trail locations on an interactive map.

 #### Link
 https://github.com/mdrewry/TrailTracker